lextm/blog/_posts/2017/2017-7-14-how-to-let-android-emulator-access-iis-express.md

 ---
+description: This post is about how to let Android emulator access web apps hosted on IIS Express.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /how-to-let-android-emulator-access-iis-express-f6530a02b1d3
+tags: iis visual-studio windows google jexus-manager
 title: How to Let Android Emulator Access IIS Express
-description: This post is about how to let Android emulator access web apps hosted on IIS Express.
-tags: Visual-Studio IIS
-permalink: /how-to-let-android-emulator-access-iis-express-f6530a02b1d3
-excerpt_separator: <!--more-->
 ---
 > Jexus Manager can be downloaded from https://jexusmanager.com

 I bet this question has been asked a million of times, but hope not every blog posts cover all the hidden details.
 And this blog tries to provide every bits that you might be interested in.